Featured-Thumbnails_1200x558-1

 Struggling to learn code is completely normal and expected.
 Most beginners go through at least one rough patch (and often several) while they’re learning to code, but the good news is that a lot of these rough patches involve similar obstacles.
 Even professional developers with years of experience run into some of these problems.

-In this article, we look at 10 of the top obstacles beginners face when they’re learning how to code, and how to overcome them
+In this article, we look at 10 of the top obstacles beginners face when they’re learning how to code, and how to overcome them.

 1. You have trouble finding the time to code

-For many new developers, it can be challenging to find the time you need to learn how to code.
+For many aspiring developers, it can be challenging to find the time you need to learn how to code.
 The key to overcoming this obstacle is to have a goal in mind.
 Envision where you’ll be when you’ve mastered a new programming language and all the new opportunities you’ll have with your new skills.

 If that seems too far away, you could focus on building a coding passion project.
 While you might’ve already completed a few projects in your coursework, finding a project you’re excited about will help keep you motivated and engaged in your learning.